nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 `primary.js`

-> includes test configuration
+> includes test configuration and runs the benchmarked task via the task file

 `task.js`

-> includes the code under test
+> The task file.
+Includes the code under test.

 then run: